Simhyeon/gdmarp/README.md

 Therefore you don't have to write separate files for separate formats, just write once and export with one gdmarp command.

-### About 0.3

-Release of 0.3 includes following updates

-- Docx module (with latex+pandoc)
-- Dialogue tree module (d3-graphviz)
-- Flowchart module (flowchart-js)
-- String literal (Single line and multi line string literal)

-I've actively developed gdmarp so far however 0.3 will have longer term because I need to learn many other concepts and some libraries to fully implement the planned updates.
-While there is no planned update for near future, bug fixes will be applied continuously.

 ### How gdmarp works